 4. Gaura

 This delightfully delicate drought tolerant perennial has slender, wispy stems, with a haze of white flowers appearing every May through to September.
-A great addition to natural-looking planting schemes.
+A great addition to natural-looking garden planting schemes.

 Maintenance: Cut back and lift and divide large colonies in spring.